 The four steps of the treaty research process are outlined below.
 The sources you consult will vary, depending on whether the treaty is bilateral or multilateral and on whether or not the the U.S. is a party to the treaty.

-As print resources have migrated online, it is now often possible to perform the first two or three steps of the treaty research process by using a single online treaty database, such as the U.N.
-Treaty Collection or HeinOnline's U.S. Treaties and Agreements Library.
+As print resources have migrated online, it is now often possible to perform the first two or three steps of the treaty research process by using an online treaty database, such as HeinOnline's U.S. Treaties and Agreements Library or the U.N.
+Treaty Collection.

-In addition, many subject-specific treaty collections that focus on a single topic or group of related topics are available online.
-If you are researching a multilateral treaty, it is often faster to use one of these subject-specific online treaty collections as your starting point rather than to follow the conventional four-step treaty research process.
+In addition, there are many free online treaty collections that focus on a particular jurisdiction, region or subject matter.
+Depending on the type of treaty you are researching, it may be faster to use one of these online treaty collections as your starting point rather than following the conventional four-step treaty research process.
+This is particularly true for major multilateral treaties and for certain types of bilateral treaties, notably bilateral investment treaties.